denis-ev/VivumLab/docs/dev/Adding-Services.md

 _Please review all other files, before pushing your changes to gitlab._

-# How to Manually Add Services to ViciLab
+# How to Manually Add Services to Vivumlab

 ## Create Role Folder